develephant/PropsAware/README.md

 # `PropsAware`

 ### A "living" global properties store, for Node based programs.
-Dispatch throughout your programs with ease.
+Dispatch with ease.

 ## Install